thelazycrazybrain/LazyApiPack.XmlTools/LazyApiPack.XmlTools.Zip/ReadMe.md

 This library enables class serialization to a zip file.
 The class is serialized with the ExtendedXmlSerializer and the resources within the class (ZipResource) are stored as separate files within the zip file.

-# How to design a Zip serializable class
+# How to design a Zip serializable class with the ZipResource class
 ```csharp
     [XmlClass] // Marks this class as serializable (ExtendedXmlSerializer)
     public class ImageModel {